 Whenever Yuna makes an appearance, expect him to do something horrifically evil.
 Mutating Elina into a disfigured Endless that can be used as a sacrifice for the Carronade is probably his worst deed, and the fact that her boyfriend Cray has to mercy-kill her afterwards only makes it worse.
 Even more disgustingly, Elina came to visit them on a goodwill mission.
 He also turns Fou-lu's love interest Mami into a Sacrificial Lamb for the same cannon, which convinces him that Humans Are the Real Monsters and that they deserve to die.

 When Captain Rasso mercilessly slaughters the summoners of Chek.
-Just to make it worse the summoners in question looks like children and it's made even worse in the manga since they acted very heartwarming towards a in doubt Ryu.
+Just to make it worse the summoners in question looks like children and it's made even worse in the manga since they acted very heartwarming towards a doubting Ryu.

 The GBA-version of I also didn't provide an updated translation.
 To make things worse, the game experienced sound-glitches during battle whenever damage is being added/reducted, as the music would be scrambled for two seconds when you're getting healed, or the "damaged"-soundeffect would get warbled whenever you or the enemy take damage.
 While this isn't all too great of a bug, it's still very jarring.